sswahn/cache/README.md

 await cache.set('cachName', request, response)
 ```

 Set a cache with a custom `max-age`.
-The default is 180 seconds or 3 minutes.
+The default is 180 seconds (3 minutes).
 ```javascript
 await cache.set('cachName', request, response, 300)
 ```